joachim-gassen/botex/docs/tutorials/running_an_experiment.md

 INFO:botex:Retrying with throttling.
 ```

 This is because the free tier of the Google Gemini model has per minute rate limits for requests.
-On encountering this error, botex automatically apply an exponential backoff strategy, meaning that it keeps retrying with increasing delays until the request is successful.
+On encountering this error, botex automatically applies an exponential backoff strategy, meaning that it keeps retrying with increasing delays until the request is successful.
 If you want to avoid the warning, you can set the `throttle` parameter of `run_bots_on_session` to `True`.
 This will cause botex to throttle the requests to the model by default.

 ## Exporting the Data